Synchronized Multimedia Integration Language

 Synchronized Multimedia Integration Language (SMIL (/smaɪl/)) is a World Wide Web Consortium recommended Extensible Markup Language (XML) markup language to describe multimedia presentations.
 It defines markup for timing, layout, animations, visual transitions, and media embedding, among other things.
 SMIL allows presenting media items such as text, images, video, audio, links to other SMIL presentations, and files from multiple web servers.
 SMIL markup is written in XML, and has similarities to HTML.

+Members of the World Wide Web Consortium (also known as the "W3C") created SMIL for streaming media presentations, and published SMIL 1.0 in June 1998.
+Many of these W3C members helped author several versions of SMIL specifications between 1996 (when the first multimedia workshops were hosted by the W3C) and 2008 (when SMIL 3.0 was published).
+SMIL is an XML-based application, and is a part of many Multimedia Messaging Service (MMS) applications.
+SMIL can be combined with other XML-based specifications such as with SVG (as has been done with SVG animation) and with XHTML (as done with HTML+TIME).

 Version history

 As of 2008, the W3C Recommendation for SMIL is SMIL 3.0.

 SMIL 1.0

 SMIL 1.0 became a W3C Recommendation on 15 June 1998.

 SMIL 2.0

 SMIL 2.0 became a W3C Recommendation on 9 August 2001.
 SMIL 2.0 introduced a modular language structure that facilitated integration of SMIL semantics into other XML-based languages.
 Basic animation and timing modules were integrated into Scalable Vector Graphics (SVG) and the SMIL modules formed a basis for Timed-Text.
 The modular structure made it possible to define the standard SMIL language profile and the XHTML+SMIL language profile with common syntax and standard semantics.